awsdocs/aws-amplify-console-user-guide/doc_source/custom-domains.rst

 	https://branch-name.d1m7bkiki6tdw1.amplifyapp.com

-When you use a custom domain, users see that your app is hosted from a URL, like the following:
+When you use a custom domain, users see that your app is hosted from a URL, such as the following:

 .. code-block:: none